Here you’ll find information about General Meeting Voters, Activism Leadership Committees and the Annual General Meeting.

 Up to three reserve positions are available in each region.
 To be successful a General Meeting Voter or General Meeting Voter Reserve, candidates need to receive at least five votes.

-Term of position: The position will be until the announcement of the 2025 GMV election results and the primary commitment will around the time of the Annual General Meeting.
+Term of position: The position is from 11 April 2024 until the announcement of the 2025 GMV election results and the primary commitment will around the time of the Annual General Meeting.

 Go to top of page